 When climate conditions, such as temperature and precipitation, vary from the expected averages this is called climate variability.
 Natural changes in the Earth system can cause climate variability, but scientists are concerned about climate variability resulting from human-caused climate change.

 How has the geosphere impacted Earth’s climate?
 Typically, the geosphere reacts on geologic timescales, affecting climate slowly and over millions of years.
 However, the burning of fossil fuels over the last 150 years has sped the impact of the geosphere on climate.

 Climate change research involves numerous disciplines of Earth system science as well as technology, engineering, and programming.
-Some major areas of climate change research include water, energy, ecosystems, air quality, solar physics, glaciology, human health, wildfires, and land use.
+To have a complete picture of how the climate changes we rely on direct measurements, proxy data, and computer modeling.